iron-software/IronBarcode-Examples/tutorials/reading-barcodes/README.md

 }
 ```

-These robust features make IronBarcode an excellent choice for [scanning barcodes from photographs](https://ironsoftware.com/csharp/barcode/how-to/read-barcodes-from-images/), CCTV footage, or captures from mobile devices where image conditions can vary greatly.
+These features make IronBarcode an excellent choice for [scanning barcodes from photographs](https://ironsoftware.com/csharp/barcode/how-to/read-barcodes-from-images/), CCTV footage, or captures from mobile devices where image conditions can vary greatly.

 ## Scanning Multiple Barcodes from PDF Documents